GlenAMacdonald/pyo3Tree/README.md

 - The rust implementation uses 'Atomic Reference counters' to determine whether to drop objects, each python owned reference to a rust owned Node or Tree adds to the reference counter.
 - Each piece of data stored is fully owned by Python, the rust implementation stores a reference to the Python object, which I presumes adds to Pythons reference count for that object.

+### NOTES for TreeMap/NodeMap
+- The python owned references only contain strings of parent and children ids.
+Rust retreives the required information from the underlying hashmap structure, so python doesn't know the difference.
+- Rust stores the data in separate hashmap, so that there are no python references contained in the relationship hashmap.
+I was hoping this would simplify whatever goes on when nodes move as well as any potential reference tracking that happens in the recursive structure.

 This is roughly as fast as the python tree implementations, however 'find_node_by_id' is much faster ~10x.
 It seems like the initial object generation is roughly the same speed as the python implementations bigtree, anytree.

 No large tree testing has occurred.
 No performance or memory optimization has occurred.